Anniella pulchra: Description

+Anniella pulchra measures around 7 in from snout to vent (excluding the tail).
+The slightly pointed head and eyes are both rather small—adaptations for a primarily fossorial (burrowing) lifestyle.
+Colors are usually a silver-bronze dorsal (back) side and a yellow underside, separated by black side-stripes or markings extending from the lizard's head down the length of its body.
+Black (melanistic) and darker brown forms, which were thought to be a separate subspecies at one point, have been observed in Monterey County, California.

 Taxonomy

 There were formerly two subspecies of California legless lizard recognized based on individual color morphs: the silvery legless lizard, A. p. pulchra, and the black legless lizard, A. p. nigra.
 However, contemporary taxonomy considers them simply a melanistic morph.
 More recently (in 2013), A. pulchra has been split up into five different species: A. pulchra (with a narrower definition), A. alexanderae, A. campi, A. grinnelli, and A. stebbinsi.